losteiner/bsdsystems/README.md

 Install
 =======

-ZFS pool with default settings
+ZFS pool with default settings.

 With services:
 - sshd
 - moused
 - lib32

+NOTE: In order to make it bootable I had to manually set the system bootable before installer reboot.
+<pre># gpart set -a active ada0</pre>

 Post-install
 ============